 Note: Check each farm’s availability of berries with a phone call or check on their website before making the trip.

-Come enjoy the acres of fields and activities at Charlotte's nearby oasis from the city.
+Come enjoy the acres of fields and activities at Charlotte’s nearby oasis from the city.
 The Hall Family Farm was sold to Novant Health in spring 2019, but the strawberry picking season will be in full swing by mid-April.
-Owners of the farm say they will eventually open another property so don't miss the last season (they will be open in fall too) at this popular location which includes pre-picked and u-pick strawberries, a musical hayride, kids activities and refreshments.
-10713 Providence Road West, Charlotte.
+Owners of the farm say they will eventually open another property so don’t miss the last season (they will be open in fall too) at this popular location which includes pre-picked and u-pick strawberries, a musical hayride, kids activities and refreshments.
+445 W. Rebound Rd Lancaster, S.C.
 704-562-4021.

-Wise Acres, a USDA certified organic farm located in Indian Trail, officially opens for spring fun April 26, but follow the Facebook page for updated hours and a complete list of activities.
+Wise Acres, a USDA certified organic farm located in Indian Trail, opens for strawberry season on April 24, but follow the Facebook page for updated hours and a complete list of activities.
 What makes a day of strawberry picking even better?
-You guess it – pizza.
-Wise Acres Organic Farm invites families to enjoy a day on the farm then dig into a piece of pie from Wise Pie Pizza starting mid-April on Fridays, Saturdays and Sundays.
+You guessed it: pizza.
+Wise Acres Organic Farm invites families to enjoy a day on the farm then dig into a piece of pie from Wise Pie Pizza, with its reservation system started last year continuing in 2021.
 4701 Hartis Road, Indian Trail.
 704-628-6232.

 Cabarrus and Iredell Counties